truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 What if they don't?
 It still doesn't matterm, because:

 ## Non-Oracle Smart Contracts Are Useless, Anyway
-> Ethereum's value proposition was something *general*, that would enable a high quantity of previously-impractical projects to be quickly created.
-However, Ethereum's use cases are few (if not zero), making the objective of generality inappropriate.
+> Ethereum's value proposition was something *general* (enabling a high rate of project-creation).
+However, Ethereum's use cases are few (if not nonexistent), making the "generality" objective inappropriate.

 For a start: